marinade-finance/multisig-ui/README.md

 ### `npm run deploy`

-after deploy on github pages
+This will create a prod build and will automatically push it to the github pages branch to be released.

 ### `npm eject`